Would you ever have guessed that hiking in Los Angeles is *the* thing to do here? We were so surprised to learn this when we moved here 9 years ago.

 Best Hikes in LA (aka Popular Hikes)

 While I am not necessarily a huge fan of Runyon Canyon, this is undoubtedly one of the most popular hiking trails in Los Angeles.
 It is a 3 mile out and back trail that is home to many of the Hollywood Stars which is what makes this trail popular for visitors.
-Due to its popularity it was one of the few trails to remain closed during COVID.
-Not a nature hike by any stretch of the imagination, this uphill climb offers the chance to see Hollywood Stars in the flesh.
+Not an easy hike, or particularly a nature hike by any stretch of the imagination, this uphill climb offers the chance to see Hollywood Stars in the flesh while hiking in the Hollywood Hills.
 Keep your eyes open as you huff and puff up!

 Another uber popular trail is Solstice Canyon in Malibu.
 My recommendation is to avoid this popular LA hiking trail on the weekends as it’s always packed then.
 With a 3 mile loop and a gradual climb this is a decent hike for all ages.
 Start off on pavement and then make your way to the wide trail that follows alongside a creek.
 Stay to the left at the bridge and start heading uphill.
 Along the way you will see a burnt out home and other remains from former fires.
 At the fork in the road, take a left for the remains and the waterfall or head right to continue on the trail to meet up with the Rising Sun Trail.